|

 up to 270 kg.

-The text in this section is mainly
+The text in the section above is mainly Based

-Based upon The New Grolier Multimedia Encyclopedia,
+upon The New Grolier Multimedia Encyclopedia,

 and author is believed to be Everett Sentman.